Qantas Fleet News

 Thank you for your service to the Qantas fleet and for those passengers on board its last revenue flight, QF55 Brisbane to Los Angeles, please don’t leave anything behind and make sure you check the seat pocket before you leave so you don’t leave anything behind as it might be hard to get back.

 DISCLAIMER: All images are copyright, and remain the property of the photographer.
+Please ask Permission here if you choose to use these photos.
+Photos are also available for purchase.

 © Aussie Weekend Traveller (Bradley Hogg) 2018.